-Q6: Our firm is ranked but why is there no editorial/review?
+Q6: Our firm is ranked but there is no firm review on our page.
+Why?

-A: We prioritise ranked firms, especially firms in Tiers 1 and 2, with good quality case studies and notable market feedback.
+A: We prioritise certain firms, especially firms with profiles and good quality case studies for the year in question.
 However, the decision to write about any firm is at the discretion of the researcher.

-Q7: Where did you get the information in the firm's editorial/review?
+Q7: Where did you get the information on the firm review page?

-Q8: How up to date are the firm editorials/reviews and when were they published?
+Q8: How up to date are the firm reviews and when are they published?

 Q9: How can I be added or removed from your research mailing list and what is your policy on this?